yard

 Indoor plants react to timing mistakes a bit differently because the weather is controlled, but light levels, air flow, and pot size still matter.

-Tropical foliage like heartleaf philodendron vines and pothos trailing plants handle an evening watering better than desert plants, as long as rooms are warm and bright the next morning.
+Tropical foliage like heartleaf philodendron vines can handle an evening watering better than desert plants.
+Pothos trailing plants are similarly forgiving, as long as rooms are warm and bright the next morning.

 Succulent types, such as snake plant clumps or zz rhizomes, resent going to bed with cold, soggy soil.
 Late-night waterings in a cool room are a fast track to yellowing stems and mushy roots.